Animal Injury Claims

 How JMW Can Help

-We appreciate that there is a likelihood that the person responsible for the animal that has committed the attack may be known to the injured party, particularly if the incident involves a domestic animal, such as a dog.
+We appreciate that there is a likelihood that the person responsible for the animal that committed the attack may be known to the injured party, particularly if the incident involves a domestic animal, such as a dog.
 These matters need to be treated sensitively, with the welfare of the injured party made a matter of priority.

-When you make an animal injury claim with us, you can be assured that your claim will be safe with skilled professionals, and dealt with the utmost respect and care by our experienced team.
+When you make an animal injury claim with us, you can be assured that your claim will be safe with skilled professionals, and handled with the utmost respect and care by our experienced team.

 Our specialist solicitors are professional and proactive in their approach and will always put your best interests first in order to help you get the outcome you deserve.
 We can provide you with the information you need to decide whether or not you’d like to make a claim.
 Our solicitors pride themselves on our high levels of client care and provide our clients with straightforward, easy-to-follow advice.

 JMW has particular expertise when it comes to dealing with attacks from cows and cattle.
-Sadly, these large farm animals can be dangerous and cause serious injury if unsupervised in situations where they could come into contact with members of the public, such as being moved from field to field.
+These large farm animals can be dangerous and cause serious injury if unsupervised in situations where they could come into contact with members of the public, such as being moved from field to field.
 In the worst instances, attacks can cause fatal injury.

 Types of Animal Attacks